 Dr. Douglas W. Stoddard, Medical Director, Explains:

-Stem Cell injection therapy for a high grade pectoralis muscle tear
+Treating a high grade pectoralis muscle tear

 - Meniscal tears